top of page

 • milouwashere

-• Sep 17
+• Sep 17, 2025

-• 2 min read
+• 3 min read

 And if you’re up for more?
 Sealy Tarns is only the halfway point to the famous Mueller Hut.
-Continue on and you’ll be treated to full 360° alpine views, the kind of scene that makes a sunrise or sunset feel unforgettable.
+Continue on, and you’ll be treated to full 360° alpine views.
+The kind of scene that makes a sunrise or sunset feel unforgettable.

-Quick facts
+Quick Facts

 • Distance: 5.8km return (Sealy Tarns) / 10.4km return (Mueller Hut)